Maintaining Your Driving Independence Together

 PART 2: ON-ROAD/IN-CAR ASSESSMENT

-Takes place on-road and is approximately 60 (80 if vision waiver) minutes in length.
+Takes place on-road and is approximately 60 (90 if vision waiver) minutes in length.
 This component will be completed following the in-clinic assessment.
 This evaluation is completed with a licensed driving instructor and the Occupational Therapist in a dual controlled car.
-A standard 35 km route is followed meeting MTO requirements.
+A standardized route is followed meeting MTO requirements.

 All aspects of driving are assessed including physical ability to operate the vehicle, safe interaction with other drivers and traffic settings, and following the rules of the road.